-Opinion

-I have audited the financial report of Film Victoria (the entity) which comprises the:

-- balance sheet as at 30 June 2023 - comprehensive operating statement for the year then ended - statement of changes in equity for the year then ended - cash flow statement for the year then ended - notes to the financial statements, including significant accounting policies - declaration in the financial statements.

-In my opinion the financial report presents fairly, in all material respects, the financial position of the entity as at 30 June 2023 and its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
-I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-My independence is established by the Constitution Act 1975.
-My staff and I are independent of the entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
-My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.

-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

-Boards for the financial report

-The Board members of the entity are responsible for the preparation and fair presentation responsibilities of the financial report in accordance with Australian Accounting Standards and the Financial Management Act 1994, and for such internal control as the Board members determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Board members are responsible for assessing the entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is inappropriate to
+I have audited the financial report of Film V balance sheet as at 30 June 2023 comprehensive operating statement statement of changes in equity for th cash flow statement for the year the notes to the financial statements, in declaration in the financial statement In my opinion the financial report presents position of the entity as at 30 June 2023 an year then ended in accordance with the fin Financial Management Act 1994 and applied I have conducted my audit in accordance w Australian Auditing Standards.
+I further des those standards in the Auditor's Responsibi of my report.
+My independence is established by the Corr independent of the entity in accordance wi Professional and Ethical Standards Board's Accountants (the Code) that are relevant to staff and I have also fulfilled our other ethic I believe that the audit evidence I have obt basis for my opinion.
+The Board members of the entity are respondent of the financial report in accordance with A Management Act 1994, and for such intermine necessary to enable the preparation and fa from material misstatement, whether due to a financial report, the Board entity's ability to continue as a going concerned oso.